jpgmv1998/reproducible_paper_template/README.md

 * [File templates and examples](#file-templates-and-examples) - template files contain the suggested structure for that type of file, and example files are applcations of the templates using real data.

 * [Replication Archive README template](https://github.com/jpgmv1998/reproducible_paper_template/blob/master/_template_README.md) adapted from the [AEA Template](https://social-science-data-editors.github.io/template_README/) - The AEA template README is in a form that follows best practices as defined by a number of data editors at social science journals.
-Adaptations from the original template reflect the structure of this template.

 * [Replication Archive README example - PENDING](https://github.com/jpgmv1998/reproducible_paper_template/blob/master/_example_README.md) - Application of the provided README template based on the examples present in this project.